 The oldest mass-produced candy product that has been continually produced in an unchanged form is probably the NECCO wafer.
-This does not mean, however that the New England Confectionary Company (NECCO), is the oldest candy company, although they may be the oldest mass producer of candy.
+This does not mean, however, that the New England Confectionery Company (NECCO) is the oldest candy company, although it may be the oldest mass producer of candy.
 This distinction is always important!

-The company is responsible for such old-fashioned candy classics as Sweethearts, those little candy hearts with romantic messages on them, and the once famous and still sought NECCO wafer.
+The company is responsible for such old-fashioned candy classics as Sweethearts, those little candy hearts with romantic messages on them, and the once-famous and still sought-after NECCO wafer.

 The company also sold, for some curious reason, the same NECCO wafers under a different name, called “Hub Wafers.”
-These were the same product except wrapped in a transparent paper wrapper instead of a glazed one, like the NECCO wafers.
-At this time the company sold over three hundred sweets, many of them chocolates or hard candies, what was in those days called “penny candies.”
+These were the same product, except they were wrapped in a transparent paper wrapper instead of a glazed one, like the NECCO wafers.
+At this time, the company sold over three hundred sweets, many of them chocolates or hard candies, which were in those days called “penny candies.”

 Early advertising for NECCO focused on popularizing the trademark, as applied to all their products in general, but focusing on the NECCO brand as a guarantee of quality, and the “NECCO seal,” which appeared on packages.
 Few individual products were advertised, except for the wafers.

-Although this may seem like a strange strategy by today’s standards, it makes sense if you know that most of the company’s products were packaged in bulks and did not reach the customer in its original package.
+Although this may seem like a strange strategy by today’s standards, it makes sense if you know that most of the company’s products were packaged in bulk and did not reach the customer in their original packaging.

-Only a few products, where candies were packaged in convenient multi-packs of some kind, were appropriate for individual advertising, and among these, the NECCO wafers were the most appropriate.
+Only a few products, where candies were packaged in convenient multi-packs of some kind, were suitable for individual advertising, and among these, the NECCO wafers were the most appropriate.

 In 1937 the company rolled out the Sky Bar, with an over-the-top air-writing campaign.
 The candy bar came in four different sections, each with a different flavor, and was called the “Candy Box in a Bar.”
 The flavors were caramel, vanilla, peanut, and fudge.
 The company also produced the Bolster Bar, a peanut crunch bar covered in chocolate.